davidebbo/WebActivator/README.markdown

 ## Change history

+### 1.5.3 (12/20/2012)

+Change contributed by @gdoten

+* Look in CodeBase rather than Location directory for assemblies to scan for attirbutes.
+* Make Assembly.LoadFrom exception handling a little more specific.
+* Fix to unit testing ExecuteOrder when all test are run at the same time.

 ### 1.5.2 (11/2/2012)

 * Only difference with 1.5.1 is the corrected project site link so it points to github instead of the old bitbuck